open-cpp-libraries/src/README.md

 These libraries were built on top of the Boost C++ libraries and C++ SL.

+## Community:

+Join us in our [Discord](https://discord.gg/uD76Qweght), we're quite active and open for contributors!

 ## Getting Started:

 Documentation can be found at: [https://docs.ocl.nekernel.org](https://docs.ocl.nekernel.org).